Lead-Acid Battery Fees Guide

 For the purposes of this guide, a dealer of lead-acid batteries is referred to as a retailer.

-California battery fee - Retailers and manufacturers of lead-acid batteries, that sell replacement lead-acid batteries at retail in California are required to register for, collect, file, and pay the California battery fee.
-Also, manufacturers that make retail sales directly to consumers in California, are required to register for, collect, file and pay the California battery fee.
+California battery fee - Retailers and manufacturers of lead-acid batteries, who sell replacement lead-acid batteries at retail in California are required to register for, collect, file, and pay the California battery fee.
+Also, manufacturers who make retail sales directly to consumers in California, are required to register for, collect, file and pay the California battery fee.

-Manufacturer battery fee - Manufacturers that sell and ship lead-acid batteries into California are required to register for, file, and pay the manufacturer battery fee.
-Also, retailers that import batteries into California, purchased from manufacturers that are not subject to the jurisdiction of California, are required to register for, file, and pay the manufacturer battery fee.
-In addition, manufacturers without jurisdiction in California who agree in writing with the importer to pay the manufacturer battery fee on behalf of the importer must also register, file, and pay the fee to CDTFA.
+Manufacturer battery fee - Manufacturers who sell and ship lead-acid batteries into California are required to register for, file, and pay the manufacturer battery fee.
+Also, retailers who import batteries into California, purchased from manufacturers that are not subject to the jurisdiction of California, are required to register for, file, and pay the manufacturer battery fee.
+In addition, manufacturers without jurisdiction in California who agree in writing with the importer to pay the manufacturer battery fee on behalf of the importer must also register, file, and pay the fee to us.

 Manufacturer--Paying on Behalf of Importer